 Exercise Benefits

-The hip rotation helps relieve the midsection and hips immobility and prepare your lower body for various athletic and lifting performances.
+The hip rotation helps relieve the midsection and hip immobility and prepares your lower body for various athletic and lifting performances.

 How-to Guide